 Irving Smith Architects has been developed as a niche Architecture practice based in Nelson, and working in sensitive environments in New Zealand and abroad.

-We have secured in excess of 50 Te Kāhui Whaihanga New Zealand Institute of Architects Awards for work around NZ, including Te Kāhui Whaihanga New Zealand Institute of Architects New Zealand Awards for Public Architecture in 2012, 2013 and 2018, Residential Architecture in 2004, 2007, 2018, 2023 and Commercial Architecture in 2021 and 2023.
+We have secured in excess of 50 Te Kāhui Whaihanga New Zealand Institute of Architects Awards for work around NZ, including Te Kāhui Whaihanga New Zealand Institute of Architects New Zealand Awards for Public Architecture in 2012, 2013 and 2018, Residential Architecture in 2004, 2007, 2018, 2023 and Commercial Architecture in 2021 and 2023, and a Te Kāhui Whaihanga New Zealand Institute of Architects Presidents Award in 2024.
 We were nominated as a finalist for the 2013 Te Kāhui Whaihanga New Zealand Institute of Architects New Zealand Architectural Medal (the highest award in NZ architecture).
 Our national architecture awards for public work have been praised for their sensitivity and community understanding, and our residential work for their environmental suitability.
 We represented New Zealand at the 2015,2018 and 2021 Prague International Architecture Festivals, where our Soft Context : Soft Architecture exhibition developed an approach of looking to understand and participate with existing landscapes rather than generating new contexts.

 Recognition received for Timber Design includes NZ’s highest Residential, Commercial and Engineering awards and ongoing experience with Government agencies and the University of Canterbury developing timber systems, that reduce damage during seismic events and allow immediate reoccupation.
 Property Council awards for excellence, received in 2011, 2013, 2021 include a Best in Category and nomination as a Supreme Finalist.